KaylaDefi/solana_crud_app/README.md

 # crud-app

 This project is a preview.
-Please give feedback to [beeman](https://x.com/beeman_nl) on X.

 ## Getting Started

 ### Prerequisites

 - Node v18.18.0 or higher
 - Rust v1.77.2 or higher
 - Anchor CLI 0.30.1 or higher
 - Solana CLI 1.18.17 or higher